marshmallow-code/marshmallow/docs/quickstart.rst

         MarshallingError: "foo" is not a valid email address.

-    Alternatively, you can also register a custom error handler function for a serializer using the :func:`error_handler <Serializer.error_handler>` decorator.
+    Alternatively, you can also register a custom error handler function for a serializer using the :func:`error_handler <Schema.error_handler>` decorator.
 See the :ref:`Extending Serializers <extending>` page for more info.

 Required Fields
 +++++++++++++++